 On January 22, 2018, the Company entered into an agreement to option out up to 90% of their interest in the Hidden Lake Property to Far Resources Ltd. ("Far") (the "Hidden Lake Option Out Agreement"), except for the DGRM Royalty.
-The Company then received \$50,000 in cash and 555,555 Far common shares with a fair value of \$227,777 (Note 7).
-Expenditures of \$500,000 were also incurred on or before February 28, 2019.
+The Company then received 500,000 common shares of Far having an aggregate amount equal to \$500,000 at an issue price of \$0.90 per share.
+During the year ended March 31, 2018, 555,555 common shares were issued to the Company with a fair value of \$227,777 (Note 7).
+In addition, expenditures of \$500,000 were incurred on or before February 28, 2019 as part of the original agreement.

-On May 16, 2019, the Company announced that Far had formally notified them of its intention to terminate its remaining earn-in for the Hidden Lake Property, originally announced on January 23, 2018.
-Under the terms of the new agreement, a joint venture between the companies will be formed for future exploration of the property.
-Far maintains a 60-percent interest earned through satisfying the year 1 conditions of the Option Agreement and the Company maintains a 40-percent interest in Hidden Lake.
-Far will remain as Operator and is responsible for financing the Joint Venture's initial \$1 million in expenditures.
+On May 16, 2019, the Company announced that Far Resources Ltd. had formally notified them of its intention to terminate its remaining earn-in for the Hidden Lake Property, originally announced January 23, 2018, and therefore maintains a 60-per-cent interest earned through satisfying the year 1 conditions of the Option Agreement.
+Therefore, the Company maintains a 40-per-cent interest in Hidden Lake and a joint venture between the companies will be formed for future exploration of the property.
+In addition, under the terms of the agreement, Far Resources will remain as Operator and is responsible for financing the Joint Venture's initial \$1 million in expenditures.